Harrison Ford hurts shoulder on Indiana Jones 5 set, filming continues around him

-Harrison Ford injured his shoulder on the set of the fifth installment of Indiana Jones, Deadline reported on Wednesday.
+Harrison Ford injured his shoulder on the set of Indiana Jones' fifth installment, Deadline reported on Wednesday.

-In a statement, a Disney spokesperson told Deadline the injury happened while rehearsing a fight scene.
+The injury happened while rehearsing a fight scene, a Disney spokesperson told Deadline in a statement.
 Shooting will continue around Ford.

 "Production will continue while the appropriate course of treatment is evaluated, and the filming schedule will be reconfigured as needed in the coming weeks," the statement said.